January 8th, 2019 by Adam Armstrong

 Optane has brought about new levels of performance and very low latency.
 The biggest drawback is the low capacity.
 Another recently launched technology of Intel’s is QLC 3D NAND.
 QLC brings more capacity at a lower price but sacrifices some performance for the trade off.
 Both technologies seem to be lacking exactly where the other is strongest, so Intel combined them, bringing performance and capacity.

-Intel Optane Memory H10 is expected to be available in the second quarter of 2019 in OEM systems form Dell, Lenovo, HP, Acer, ASUS, and more.
+Intel Optane Memory H10 is expected to be available in the second quarter of 2019 in OEM systems from Dell, Lenovo, HP, Acer, ASUS, and more.